zbenmo/yapy3c/docs/part_II_np.md

 ```(3,)```

 *len(arr)* will also work and shall return *3*.

+There exists a standard module 'array' in Python that also deals with memory efficient arrays.
+We'll skip 'array' and jump directly to 'numpy' which is people often do these days.
+Potentially 'numpy' is making use of 'array' behind the scenes.

 The 'shape' returns a tuple where each entry is the length of the relevant dimension.
 Note the comma in *(3,)*.
 This is to distinguish this value, which is a tuple, from *(3)* which is just the scalar *3* after the expression is evaluated.